 As in the proof of Theorem \ref{hypkfintwist}, by Lemma \ref{hypfinquasipol}, we can take a complete system of representatives $M_{1},\ldots, M_{m} \in \Lambda_{X_{\overline{k}}}$ of polarizations on $X_{\overline{k}}$ of Beauville--Bogomolov square $d$.
 Moreover, we denote possible level $\ell$-structures on the full cohomology of $Y_{k'}$ by $\alpha_{1},\ldots, \alpha_{M}$.
 We put

 Now we have a map of sets

 This map has finite fiber by Theorem \ref{hypkfintwist}.
 On the other hand, by the assumption, the automorphism group of a polarized \hyp variety with a level structure on the full cohomology is trivial (see the remark in Definition \ref{level}).
-Therefore, each set $T_{i,j,t}$ is a singleton, and we have the desired finiteness. \end{proof}
+Therefore, each set $T_{i,j}$ is a singleton, and we have the desired finiteness. \end{proof}

 \begin{corollary} Let $k$ be a field of characteristic $0$. and $X$ is \hyp variety over $k$.
-Suppose that there exist a subfield $K\subset k$, an embedding $K \hookrightarrow \C$, and an \hyp variety $X'$ over $K$ with $X'_{k} \simeq X$ such that $X_{\C}$ is deformation equivalent to one of the following. \begin{enumerate} \item The $n$-points Hilbert scheme $S^{[n]}$ of a K3 surface $S$ over $\C$ (in this case, we say that $X$ is of $K3^{[n]}$-type). \item The fiber of the summation morphism $A^{[n+1]} \rightarrow A$ over $0 \in A$, where $A^{[n+1]}$ is a $n+1$-points Hilbert scheme of an abelian surface over $\C$ (in this case, we say that $X$ is if generalized Kummer-type). \item O Grady's 10-dimensional varieties over $\C$ (see \cite{OGrady1999}) (in this case, we say that $X$ is $OG_{10}$-type). \end{enumerate} Then $Tw^{D}(X)$ is a finite set.
+Suppose that there exist a subfield $K\subset k$, an embedding $K \hookrightarrow \C$, and an \hyp variety $X'$ over $K$ with $X'_{k} \simeq X$ such that $X_{\C}$ is deformation equivalent to one of the following. \begin{enumerate} \item The $n$-points Hilbert scheme $S^{[n]}$ of a K3 surface $S$ over $\C$ (in this case, we say that $X$ is of $K3^{[n]}$-type). \item The fiber of the summation morphism $A^{[n+1]} \rightarrow A$ over $0 \in A$, where $A^{[n+1]}$ is a $n+1$-points Hilbert scheme of an abelian surface over $\C$ (in this case, we say that $X$ is if generalized Kummer-type). \item O Grady's 6-dimensional varieties over $\C$ (see \cite{OGrady2003}) (in this case, we say that $X$ is $OG_{6}$-type). \item O Grady's 10-dimensional varieties over $\C$ (see \cite{OGrady1999}) (in this case, we say that $X$ is $OG_{10}$-type). \end{enumerate} Then $Tw^{D}(X)$ is a finite set.
 In particular, in the case of (1), the isomorphism classes of $K3^{[n]}$-type varieties over $k$ which are derived equivalent to $X$ are finitely many. \end{corollary}